AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 ## Use the token for client-side user authentication

 Take the following steps to use the token for client-side user authentication.
-The code samples apply to Agora RTC Web SDK 4.x.

-> Warning: This is a sample client for demonstration purposes only. **DO NOT USE IT IN YOUR PRODUCTION ENVIRONMENT**.
+In order to show the authentication workflow, this section shows how to build and run a Web client on your local machine.
+This sample client is for demonstration purposes only.
+Do not use it in a production environment.
+The Web client uses Agora RTC Web SDK 4.x.

 1. Create a folder with the following files: